 What’s your name? | Shno smitk? |

-- Banks
+- Banks and financial institutions

 - Legal contracts